-Covered: Professional air and ground ambulance transportation to a hospital or nursing facility in the surrounding area where your ambulance transportation originates.

-All of the following are required to qualify for benefits:

-- The services required to treat your illness or injury are not available in the facility where you are currently receiving care if you are an inpatient at a facility. - You are transported to the nearest hospital or nursing facility with adequate facilities to treat your medical condition. - During transportation, your medical condition requires the services that are provided only by an ambulance that is professionally staffed and specially equipped for taking sick or injured people to or from a health care facility in an emergency. - In addition to the preceding requirements, for air ambulance services to be covered, all of the following conditions must be met: - The air ambulance has the necessary patient care equipment and supplies to meet your needs.
+- Professional emergency air and ground ambulance transportation to a hospital in the surrounding area where your ambulance transportation originates.
+All of the following are required to qualify for benefits: - The services required to treat your illness or injury are not available in the facility where you are currently receiving care if you are an inpatient at a facility. - You are transported to the nearest hospital with adequate facilities to treat your medical condition. - During transport, your medical condition requires the services that are provided only by an air or ground ambulance that is professionally staffed and specially equipped for taking sick or injured people to or from a health care facility in an emergency. - The air or ground ambulance has the necessary patient care equipment and supplies to meet your needs. - Your medical condition requires immediate and rapid ambulance transport.

-- Your medical condition requires immediate and rapid ambulance transport that cannot be provided by a ground ambulance; or the point of pick up is inaccessible by a land vehicle. - Great distances, limited time frames, or other obstacles are involved in getting you to the nearest hospital with appropriate facilities for treatment. - Your condition is such that the time needed to transport you by land poses a threat to your health.
+- In addition to the preceding requirements, for air ambulance services to be covered, all of the following must be met: - Your medical condition requires immediate and rapid air ambulance transport that cannot be provided by a ground ambulance; or the point of pick up is inaccessible by a land vehicle. - Great distances, limited time frames, or other obstacles are involved in getting you to the nearest hospital with appropriate facilities for treatment. - Your condition is such that the time needed to transport you by land poses a threat to your health.